Rowman & Littlefield Publishers

-Armin Danesh is a consultant psychotherapist and director of a human rights organization.
-He worked for over thirty years with refugee families who were either traumatized or facing extreme crisis.
-His doctoral thesis was about the political refugees’ experiences.
-As well as teaching phenomenological therapy, Danesh supervises psychotherapists, counsellors, and students.
-Coupling existential themes with politics and psychology is characteristic of Danesh’s clinical and academic work.
-He integrates western and eastern philosophical views to shed light on existential issues.
-Danesh also chairs a mental health charity.
+Armin Danesh is a consultant psychotherapist, director of a human rights organization, and chair of a mental health charity.
+He worked for over thirty years with refugee families who were traumatized or facing extreme crisis, and his doctoral thesis was about the experiences of these political refugees.
+As well as teaching phenomenological therapy, Danesh currently supervises psychotherapists, counselors, and students.
+Coupling existential themes with politics and psychology is characteristic of Danesh’s clinical and academic work; he integrates Western and Eastern philosophical views to shed light on existential issues.

 Alison Assiter is a professor of feminist theory at UWE, Bristol.
-She is a philosopher and has written a number of books on political philosophy, feminist philosophy, and on Kierkegaard.
+She is a philosopher and has written a number of books on political philosophy, feminist philosophy, and Søren Kierkegaard’s philosophy.
 Her two most recent books are A New Theory of Human Rights: New Materialism and Zoroastrianism and Kierkegaard, Eve and Metaphors of Birth.
 She is an active campaigner on human rights issues, an editor of the journal Feminist Dissent, and has volunteered in an organization for refugees and migrants.